-- 1. Significance is determined in the early stages of a proposal, before decision making occurs.
-If it becomes necessary to do so, the significance of a proposal may be re-assessed at any time. - 2.
-In determining a proposal's degree of significance, Council will be guided by: - a.
-Legislative requirements including the Local Government Act 2002 (LGA), the Resource Management Act 1991 (RMA), and Treaty Settlement (TS) legislation including Memoranda of Understanding (MOU) - b.
-Whether the decision is inconsistent with previous Council decisions or current policies, according to section 80 of the LGA - c.
-Commitments made in relationship agreements such as any MOU and/or mana-enhancing agreement - d.
+- Significance is determined in the early stages of a proposal, before decision making occurs.
+If it becomes necessary to do so, the significance of a proposal may be reassessed at any time. - 2.
+In determining a proposal's degree of significance, Council will be guided by: - Legislative requirements including the Local Government Act 2002 (LGA), the Resource Management Act 1991 (RMA), and Treaty Settlement (TS) legislation including Memoranda of Understanding (MOU) - Whether the decision is inconsistent with previous Council decisions or current policies, according to section 80 of the LGA - Commitments made in relationship agreements such as any MOU and/or manaenhancing agreement - d.
 Historic levels of community impact or interest in the proposal - e.
 The likely impact on iwi/hapū/whanau and their culture and traditions with their ancestral land, water, sites, wāhi tapu, valued flora and fauna, and other taonga.

-8. CLIMATE CHANGE
+9. CLIMATE CHANGE

 - 1. From 31 December 2021 the RMA requires councils to have regard to emissions plans and adaptation plans under the Climate Response Act 2002. - 2.
 Council routinely considers the implications of its actions on climate change mitigation and adaption in its decision-making. - 3.
-The criteria in section 10.
-Matters of Significance are considered sufficient to assess the significance of decisions that have a climate change element, cause or impact.
+The criteria in the next section are considered sufficient to assess the significance of decisions that have a climate change element, cause or impact.

-9. MATTERS OF SIGNIFICANCE
+10. MATTERS OF SIGNIFICANCE

 - 1. A decision is of high significance if one of the following applies: - a.
-It involves the transfer of the ownership or control of a strategic asset (Schedule 1) or other important asset (Schedule 1a) to or from Council; or - b.
+It involves the transfer of the ownership or control of a strategic asset (Appendix A) to or from Council; or b.
 It is inconsistent with Council plans or policies and meets one of the thresholds shown in the table below:

 Criteria Threshold Transfer of a strategic asset The proposal involves the transfer of the ownership or control of a strategic asset (Appendix A) to or from Council.
 Unbudgeted financial impacts The proposal will incur unbudgeted net operational expenditure exceeding 2.5% of total rates in the year commenced OR unbudgeted net capital expenditure exceeding 10% of total rates in the year commenced.

-Criteria Threshold Of specific interest to Māori The proposal has a major and long-term impact on iwi/hapū/whanau and their culture and traditions with their ancestral land, water, sites, wāhi tapu, valued flora and fauna, and other taonga Level of public interest The proposal is likely to generate considerable interest or community views render the community deeply divided.
-Effect on the community and its demographics The proposal is likely to have an impact on the social, economic, environmental or cultural wellbeing of the District or an aspect of the District (e.g. a particular ward, a community of interest, a geographic area, or demographic).
+Of specific interest to Māori The proposal has a major and long-term impact on iwi/hapū/whanau and their culture and traditions with their ancestral land, water, sites, wāhi tapu, valued flora and fauna, and other taonga Level of public interest The proposal is likely to generate considerable interest or community views render the community deeply divided.
+Effect on the community and its demographics The proposal is likely to have an impact on the social, economic, environmental or cultural wellbeing of the District or an aspect of the District (e.g. a particular ward, a community, a geographic area, or demographic).
 Level of service The proposal is likely to result in a change in the level of service and that the change will be major and long-term.